 - 3.2 Our School expectations, linking with the words of our School Prayer clearly displayed in classrooms, contain the words: 'keep hands, feet, objects and comments to yourself including on internet and text messages.'
 Through these expectations & our supportive system of discipline-'Choice, Chance, Consequence', staff and students have a clear understanding of how our actions affect other people.
 All staff put into practice the School's Teaching & Learning Protocols firmly embedded into classroom management, ensuring that all staff follow a firm but fair discipline structure, which is consistent and easy to understand and follow. - 3.3 All staff undertake anti-bullying and child protection training annually and new staff as part of their induction process. - 3.4 The School uses the Go4schools system of 'Praise' and 'Consequence' points to celebrate the success and efforts of students, as well as tracking behaviour concerns.
 The school holds Upper and Lower School awards ceremonies for academic and pastoral achievement, Termly Year Group achievement assemblies, Departmental achievement badges and other badges/awards for contributions to the school community.
 This encourages a sense of respect and pride in the school community. - 3.5 We will not use any teaching materials or equipment, which may give a bad or negative view of any group because of their faith belief, ethnic origin, sexual orientation, gender etc. - 3.6 Our PHSE programme encourages pupils to reflect on how they get on with one another and how to form positive relationships.
+Our PHSE & RSE programme allows students to look closely at friendships and healthy relationships.

-This begins with looking at what friendship really is, through the Grangenders books.
-The programme features anti-bullying sessions delivered to each academic year group annually.
-Year group and full school assemblies led by Progress Leaders, Chaplain, School Council or Senior Leaders reinforce these, highlighting cyber-bullying and bullying outside of school.
-Our Sixth Form compulsory RE & Apologetics curriculum contains modules on inter-faith dialogue and reflection upon the shared values that major religious faiths have in common.
+The programme features anti-bullying sessions delivered to each academic year group annually particularly during Anti-Bullying Week.
+Year group and full school assemblies led by Progress Leaders, Chaplain (Anti Bullying Champion), School Council or Senior Leaders reinforce these, highlighting cyber-bullying and bullying outside of school.

+Our Sixth Form compulsory RE curriculum contains modules on inter-faith dialogue and reflection upon the shared values that major religious faiths have in common.